PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Introduction

-To \textbf{further reduce the inference cost} of PBR texture generation, we turn to the visual autoregressive (VAR) models \cite{VAR24, Infinity25}, which are also known as next-scale prediction models and have recently demonstrated superior efficiency, quality, and scalability for text-to-image (T2I) synthesis compared to state-of-the-art diffusion-based models \cite{SD324, SDXL24, PIXARTSigma24} and next-token prediction models \cite{LLamagen24, HART24, Emu23} that prior texturing works rely on.
-However, it is non-trivial to adopt VAR T2I models for PBR texturing, as it demands geometry faithfulness, multi-view consistency, multi-domain outputs (diffuse albedo, metallic, and roughness), and preferably, support for image prompting.
-To address these challenges, we introduce several efficient adaptations within the VAR framework \cite{Infinity25} to enable fine-grained control and multi-domain output, as well as a two-stage single-to-multi-view generation framework to improve quality and flexibility.
-Combined with our view packing technique, they result in our \textbf{PacTure} method, which achieves state-of-the-art PBR texturing quality while maintaining efficiency in both training and inference.
-In summary, our main contributions are as follows: \begin{itemize}[align=parleft,left=0pt..1em,topsep=0pt,itemsep=0pt] \item We propose a novel view packing technique that substantially improves effective resolution with no extra inference cost for 2D generation-based texturing methods; \item We introduce PacTure, a PBR texturing pipeline that enables fine-grained control and multi-domain output efficiently within the VAR T2I model \cite{Infinity25}, achieving fast training and inference. \end{itemize} Extensive experiments demonstrate that PacTure outperforms state-of-the-art methods in both the quality of the generated PBR textures and inference time.
+To \emph{further reduce the inferencing cost} of PBR texture generation, we turn to visual autoregressive (VAR) models~\cite{VAR24, Infinity25}, which are also known as next-scale prediction models and have recently demonstrated superior efficiency, quality, and scalability for text-to-image (T2I) synthesis compared to diffusion-based models~\cite{SD324, SDXL24, PIXARTSigma24} and next-token prediction models~\cite{LLamagen24, HART24, Emu23} that prior texturing works relied upon.
+However, it is non-trivial to adopt VAR T2I models for PBR texturing, as it demands geometric faithfulness, multi-view consistency, and multi-domain outputs (diffuse albedo, metallicity, and roughness).
+To address these challenges, we introduce several efficient adaptations within the VAR framework to enable fine-grained control and multi-domain output, as well as a two-stage single-to-multi-view generation framework to improve quality and flexibility.
+Combined with our view packing technique, they provide our \emph{PacTure} method, which achieves state-of-the-art PBR texturing quality and efficient training ($\approx 240$ GPU hours on A6000 GPUs) and inferencing ($\approx 30$ s on a single A6000 GPU for each mesh).
+In summary, our main contributions are as follows: \begin{itemize} \item a novel view packing technique that substantially improves effective resolution with no extra inferencing cost for 2D generation-based texturing methods, \item PacTure, a PBR texturing pipeline that efficiently enables fine-grained control and multi-domain output within the VAR T2I model, providing fast training and inferencing. \end{itemize} Extensive experiments demonstrate that PacTure outperforms state-of-the-art methods in both the quality of the generated PBR textures and inferencing time.